turtletuber/parm/README.md

 We will extend the `webpack.config` for the project we wish to add swagger to.
 For specific implementation details, see the [parm/swagger], the commit that adds swagger to this project.

+You can now navigate to http://localhost:3333/api to see the explorer and http://localhost:3333/api-json to see the generated json.

 ### References
 * [jenkins-github]
 * [Swagger]